vincentpaca/clickinglabs_ruby/README.md

-clickinglabs_ruby
+Clicking Labs Ruby 101
 =================

-The sample code repository for the Clicking Labs ruby class
+The code repository for the Clicking Labs ruby class